enough1987/-ang-course-list/README.md

 # Angular Mentoring

 ## Task 4.
 Directives + Pipes
-- Custom HighlightFreshDirective to highlight fresh/upcoming courses
+- Custom HighlightDirective to highlight courses card borders for top-rated, fresh, upcoming courses
+- Course titles styled in CourseListItemComponent using *ngIf and object-based [ngClass]
 - CourseListNoDataComponent displayed *ngIf course list is empty
-- Top-rated courses highlighted in CourseListItemComponent using *ngIf and object-based [ngClass]
 - Built-in UpperCasePipe used in CourseListItemComponent template
 - Built-in DatePipe used in CourseListItemComponent template
 - Custom DurationPipe formatting the course duration output in CourseListItemComponent template